-Free State Park Admission with Park Rx Kits – Minnesota state parks and Ramsey County Library have teamed up to encourage more people to get outdoors with their new Park Rx Kit program.
+Free State Park Admission with Park Rx Kits – Minnesota state parks and Ramsey County Library teamed up last year to encourage more people to get outdoors with their new Park Rx Kit program.
 The library in White Bear Lake has 10 “Park Rx” kits, each containing a pass that provides free entry to any of Minnesota’s 75 state parks and recreation areas for seven days.
-Along with the free park pass (a $7 value) each Park Rx kit includes three books.
+Along with the free park pass (a $7 value) each Park Rx kit includes three books:

 Free Fishing – Minnesota residents can fish without a fishing license in most Minnesota state parks, including ice fishing.
 You can also check out a free fishing kit at select parks.
 This map shows where you can fish for free state-wide.